 The Area II Inside Electrical Apprenticeship Program accepts applications year-round.
 You may submit a complete application packet to the IEC Office at any time.
 On the first business day of each month, the apprenticeship department processes all applications received over the previous month.
+If you meet the program requirements, you will receive an email with information on completing an interview.
 Your application will only be considered complete if it includes the following:

 - Proof of minimum requirements